s-earnest/s-earnest.github.io/_posts/2024-05-01-Support-Vector-Machine.md

 ### Summary

-Supervised learning models that construct a maximal margin hyperplane during training to find the best solution for the data.
+This is a supervised learning models that construct a maximal margin hyperplane during training to find the best solution for the data.
 SVMs can employ different kernels to separate the space and ensure further flexibility.

 ### Inputs